ratulb/solana_program_and_rust_client/README.md

-# Rust counter program and client on solana
+# Rust on-chain contract and client on solana

 This project demonstrates how to use solana rust APIs to write solana on-chain program(aka contract) and off-chain client program in rust via a simple counter example.